-This number of options for employment could explain the reason for this because psychology is concerned with human behaviour, motivations, mental and interpersonal skills, that is all that can be used or altered to enhance efficiency of work.
+This number of options for employment could explain the reason for this because psychology is concerned with human behavior, motivations, and mental and interpersonal skills, that is all that can be used or altered to enhance the efficiency of work.

 Do I Have to Go to Grad School and What Should My Undergraduate Degree Plan Be?

-In the beginning of this essay in the first paragraph, as a future career I’m considering the field of forensic psychology, clinical psychology and counseling psychology.
+At the beginning of this essay in the first paragraph, as a future career, I’m considering the field of forensic psychology, clinical psychology, and counseling psychology.

 Forensic Science Technician

 Forensic exams are a very popular area of study for psychologists.
 Forensic examination is a popular field of activity for psychologists.
 Occupational Outlook Handbook (n.d.) states that technicians working in forensic science “typically need at least a bachelor’s degree” (para.
 3.) and that the majority of people “spend their time writing reports” (para.
 1).
 It is apparent that this profession is dull and uninteresting If one considers the fact that a lot of doctoral holders employ forensic experts to conduct sanity tests and sanity tests, it is clear that this job has potential to be exciting and rewarding (Kuther and Morgan 2012).
 I believe that the specialty is in line with my love of research and my desire to search for answers to complex questions.

 Furthermore, I believe that this profession provides a tremendous benefit to individuals as it aids in uncovering the truth about controversial topics that have an impact on our lives.
 In this field, students in the undergraduate program can take classes such as psychological theories such as social psychology, psychological psychology, psychological terrorism as well as psychological warfare (American Public Universities System n.d.).